emoor/emoor.github.io/index.md

 excerpt: "About Me..."
 ---

-I am a PhD student in Economics at ETH Zürich.
+I am a PhD student in economics at ETH Zürich.

 ## Current Interests and Projects: